-Smaart v8, Di v2, and SPL are compatible with Apple Silicon CPUs (M1, M1 Pro, M1 Max, etc.) based computers through Rosetta translation.
+Smaart v8, Di v2, and SPL are compatible with Apple Silicon CPUs (M1, M2, etc.) based computers through Rosetta translation.

 During our compatibility tests we observed no appreciable difference in performance when running Smaart through Rosetta compared to previous-generation Intel-based Macs of similar models.

 Important!!
 As always, it is critical that you ensure your audio device has Apple Silicon compatible drivers, as an incompatible driver may not be recognized by Smaart or may cause Smaart to crash.
-As of the last update to this article, many audio device drivers are not compatible with Apple Silicon.
 Please check your audio device manufacturer's website for compatible driver updates.